Read Part 2, covering Loki’s character arc in ‘Avengers’ and ‘Thor: The Dark World’

 The Anti-Hero Prince of the MCU

-As Tom Hiddleston, the actor who portrays Loki, says: “The devil plays the best tunes.”
-The playful and mischievous Loki is one of the most engaging antagonists and relatable characters of the MCU.
-He’s also one of the few villains with enough character depth and audience empathy to earn his own series (on Disney+).
+“The devil plays the best tunes” Tom Hiddleston says of the playful and mischievous Loki.
+One of the most engaging antagonists and relatable characters of the Marvel Cinematic Universe or ‘MCU‘, Loki is also one of the few villains with sufficient character depth and audience empathy to earn his own TV series.

-We find the roots of Loki’s enduring celebrity by following his character arc from ‘Thor’ to ‘Avengers: Infinity War’.
+The root of Loki’s enduring celebrity is his strong character arc from ‘Thor’ to ‘Avengers: Infinity War’.

 Redemption Character Arc

 Throughout five MCU films, Loki completes a redemption character arc.
 As befits a shapeshifter, Loki’s motivation and fraught relationships with his family change in each film.
-This constant evolution keeps his character fresh and prevents Loki’s from becoming a stale, one-note antagonist.
-Loki isn’t a one-dimensional mustache-twirling villain because his motivation isn’t limitless greed or a pure desire for death and destruction.
+This constant evolution keeps his character fresh and evolving and prevents him from becoming a stale one-note antagonist.
+Loki isn’t a one-dimensional mustache-twirling villain because his motivation isn’t the usual limitless greed or a pure desire for death and destruction.

-Loki is an engaging and relatable antagonist because he is driven by his complex family relationships.
+Loki is an engaging and relatable antagonist because he is driven by fraught and complex family relationships.
 He feels under-appreciated by his father, Odin, and over-shadowed by Thor, his big brother whom he calls a ‘witless oaf’.
-Loki was raised by Odin thinking he was destined to be a king, then discovers that he was abandoned by his biological father, Laufey.
-Left to die, Loki was adopted by Odin for political expediency, only to come up short in comparison to Thor and be treated as the second-best son by his adoptive father.
+Raised alongside Thor, both bothers believed they were destined to be kings.
+Then Loki discovers that he was abandoned by his biological father, Laufey, and left to die.
+Adopted by Odin for political expediency, Loki is resentful when Odin treats him as second-best and is bypassed as heir to the throne of Asgard.

-Loki’s complex family history motivates him to prove himself worthy of his adoptive family’s love.
-Loki achieves almost universal relatability because the desire to be loved is innate within all of us to some degree.
-He’s also a charming and stylish underdog.
+Loki’s complex family history motivates him to prove himself worthy of love and respect – the root of his almost universal relatability.
+Actors and audiences alike love to root for a charming and stylish underdog.

 Tom Hiddleston says: “You’ve got your chips on Loki… you want to believe in him.”